February 15, 2023

 Portable Scan Kit Makes Evaluations More Accessible

-Sparta Science's new Portable Scan Kit makes Movement Health assessments more practical, portable, and accessible.
+Sparta Science's new portable Scan Kit makes Movement Health assessments more practical, mobile, and accessible.

 Movement Health assessments require tight facilitation and collaboration between the user and practitioner.
 At the same time, technology must fit into existing environments and processes.
 Large-scale process reengineering rarely leads to successful adoption and outcomes.

-With these two factors in mind, Sparta Science developed a new Portable Scan Kit that captures mobile Movement Health metrics with an iPad and Force Plates.
+With these two factors in mind, Sparta Science developed a new portable Scan Kit that captures human movement data with an iPad and force plate.
 It allows practitioners to scan in a clinic, gym, outside area, or just about anywhere they want to assess users.
-A table and floor stand kit are available, and the assessment takes about two minutes.
+Table and floor stand kits are available, and assessments take as little as two minutes.
 Self-guided prompts and error checking during the assessment process provide instantaneous feedback to users while ensuring high-quality, standardized data is captured.

 There are plenty of digital health solutions on the market.
-Still, the industry needs more standardized metrics and centralized databases.
-Most organizations need help understanding their entire population, spend a lot of time on manual assessments, and lack the insight to make better decisions.
+Still, the industry needs more standardization of human observation data.
+Most organizations need help understanding their entire population, spend a lot of time on manual assessments, and need more scalable tools to make better data-driven decisions systematically.
 Who should we send for further evaluation?
 Which percentage of the population is ready to return to work?
 How did a concussion impact a player?
-Sparta provides standardized assessments that help organizations align on Movement Health KPIs, plus role-based access so users, practitioners, and executives can "speak a common language."
+The Scan Kit provides standardized movement assessments that help organizations collect this data practically and scalably.
+Supported by the Trinsic Human Data Platform (HDP), our technology helps democratize human data through role-based access so users, practitioners, and executives can "speak a common language."

 Real-time synthesis and benchmarking provide insight

-iPads use Apple's new M series chips to stream data from Sparta Science Force Plates.
-They capture raw biometric data alongside more advanced metrics, such as Fall Risk, derived using Sparta's machine-learning models that compare incoming data against billions of historically-captured data points.
-These comparisons help stakeholders see how scores compare to others in the same age range, understand where balance may be misaligned, and provide a point-in-time barometer of Movement Health—on an individual and organization-wide level.
+These insights help stakeholders see how scores compare to others in the same age range, understand where balance may be misaligned, and provide a point-in-time barometer of Movement Health—on an individual and organization-wide level.

-The iPad provides a central collaboration point and enables more freedom for practitioners during the capture process.
-That’s the hardware side.
-Still, the value of Sparta is its intelligent backend that allows organizations to build upon the data capture as it happens and leverage continuous innovation in the cloud without touching the hardware—or force plates and iPads—at all.
+The Scan Kit provides standardized, flexible capabilities for objective human movement assessment and enables more freedom for practitioners during the capture process.
+That's the hardware side.
+Still, the value of Sparta Science's technology is the insights derived from population and cohort data leveraging the Trinsic HDP that allows organizations to build upon the data capture as it happens and leverage continuous innovation in the cloud without touching the hardware—or force plates and iPads—at all.

-This evolution has spawned a new generation of connected, software-powered devices that, unlike traditional hardware, can leverage ongoing innovation in computer and data science.
+This evolution has spawned a new generation of connected, software-powered data platforms that, unlike traditional hardware, can leverage ongoing computer and data science innovation.

-The software-defined approach Sparta Science uses allows things like:
+The software-defined approach Trinsic uses allows things like:

 • Comparisons against billions of historical data points to unveil "not-seen-by-the-naked-eye" insight.

-• Before and after progress indicators - view by week, year, individual, and organization.
+• Longitudinal analysis and progress indicators - view by week, year, individual, and organization.

 • Logical grouping of populations into cohorts, powered by Machine Learning, to inform the next-best action.

-• Integrating other digital health metrics, e.g., the correlation between sleep and Movement Health scores.
+• Integrating other health and health metrics, e.g., the correlation between sleep and Movement Health scores.

-We are excited to deliver the Portable Scan Kit and even more thrilled to help organizations build a Movement Health data asset to see trends, know what’s working, and improve outcomes.
-And it all starts with an iPad and a force plate.
+We are excited to deliver the portable Scan Kit, but even more thrilled to help organizations build a data asset to see trends, know what's working, and operationally improve outcomes.
+While grounded in the data platform built for human data, it all can start with just an iPad and a force plate!

 Other posts you might be interested in: